MNeMoNiCuZ/EXIFRenamer/README.md

 # EXIFRenamer
-Python script to rename files based to EXIF data
+This is a Python script to rename files based to EXIF data.
 Currently only reads .PNG-files.

+The intention is to use this to batch-rename images generated with Stable Diffusion (Automatic 1111), based on the data you need.
+Example: Maybe you want to at a glance see which files are generated with which sampling method, or checkpoint model.

+# How to use
 Drag/drop files or folders onto the script.
 Alternatively you can run the script and it will ask you for a file path.